timofann/graph-algorithms/README.md

 ## Chapter III

+Within this task, all graphs must meet the following requirements:
+- Edge weights are only natural numbers
+- There may be loops
+- Weights may differ on all edges
+- Only a nonzero connected graph

 ## Part 1.
 Depth- and Breadth-first search

 Implementation of the _s21_graph.h_  library:
 * The library must be developed in C++ language of C++17 standard
 * The library code must be located in the src folder in the develop branch
+* When writing code it is necessary to follow the Google style
 * Make it as a static library (with the _s21_graph.h_ header file)
 * The library must be represented as a `Graph` class that stores information about the graph using an **adjacency matrix**.
 The dimensionality of the adjacency matrix should be set dynamically when initializing the graph (when loading it from a file)
 * The program must be built with Makefile which contains standard set of targets for GNU-programs: _all, clean, test, s21_graph.a_